Cardiff University | Prifysgol Caerdydd ORCA

 Differences in labour market outcomes between immigrant and UK-born employees: evidence from linked data

 Kaya, Ezgi ORCID: https://orcid.org/0000-0003-1909-2649 2025.
 Differences in labour market outcomes between immigrant and UK-born employees: evidence from linked data.
-The Scandinavian Journal of Economics
+The Scandinavian Journal of Economics 10.1111/sjoe.12600

 Abstract

 Using data from the Annual Survey of Hours and Earnings linked to the 2011 Census of England and Wales, this paper examines labour market differences between first-generation immigrants and UK-born employees.
-The findings indicate that recent immigrants earn less, work longer hours, are less likely to work part-time and more likely to hold low-skilled or temporary jobs.
+The findings indicate that recent immigrants earn less, work longer hours, are less likely to work part-time, and are more likely to hold low-skilled or temporary jobs.
 Despite the narrowing influence of education and region, these disparities remain largely unexplained.
 In contrast, long-term immigrants exhibit outcomes similar to those of UK-born employees.
 Heterogeneity analysis further reveals varying gaps across immigrant groups, reflecting potential differences in outside options and cultural norms.

 Item Type: Article